Contracts 1: Multiple Choice Questions and Comprehensive Explanations

 Introduction to Contract Law

 A contract is a legally binding agreement between two or more parties that creates mutual obligations enforceable by law.
-The core elements of a valid contract typically include: offer, acceptance, consideration, intention to create legal relations, and capacity.
+Which means the core elements of a valid contract typically include: offer, acceptance, consideration, intention to create legal relations, and capacity.
 Understanding these elements is key to determining whether an agreement is legally binding.
-Let's delve into these concepts through multiple choice questions.
+Let's walk through these concepts through multiple choice questions Nothing fancy..

 Multiple Choice Questions and Answers